Netanyahu says he'll push ahead with Gaza City takeover and renewed ceasefire talks

 The Israeli military said it killed several armed militants in the Morag Corridor, a military zone where people seeking aid have repeatedly come under fire in recent weeks, according to witnesses and health officials.
 Nasser Hospital in southern Gaza had earlier reported that six people were killed in that area while seeking aid on Thursday.
 It was not possible to reconcile the two accounts.

 The Media Freedom Coalition, which promotes press freedoms worldwide, called Thursday for Israel to allow independent, foreign news organizations access to Gaza.
-Aside from rare guided tours, Israel has barred international media from the war, which has killed at least 184 Palestinian journalists and media workers.
+Aside from rare guided tours, Israel has barred international media during the war, in which at least 184 Palestinian journalists and media workers have been killed.

 “Journalists and media workers play an essential role in putting the spotlight on the devastating reality of war,” said a statement signed by 27 of the coalition's member countries.